Updated: 01 June 2023 & medically reviewed by Hailey Shafir

 It is always advised that an addiction professional be present through all stages of an intervention, though it may not always be possible.
 Interventions can take place without an addiction professional, but without their coordination and guidance, the intervention is less likely to work.

 Can intervention be successful?

-There are times when interventions are successful.
 There is not a lot of data on the actual success rate of interventions in convincing people to stop using drugs and alcohol and get treatment.
 This makes it hard to gauge the effectiveness of interventions.